lorenbuilds/mysite/content/bundle.md

 title: "How to Create Bundles in Shopify Without APP "
 description: "This is a shopify tutorial on how to make a bundle Without APP."
 date: 2025-02-01
 tldr: "This tutorial is on how to create product bundles on Shopify without using an app.
-It walks you through the process of manually setting up bundles by editing product templates and using Shopify’s built-in features.
 Key steps include creating custom product options, setting bundle prices, and organizing products to appear as a bundle on your store."
 draft: false
 toc: true
 ---